shmax/fwot-macros/README.md

 6. Find the full screen button in the bottom-right corner of Bluestacks and click it.
 This script currently only works in full screen.

 ## To run a script:
 Have a look at this file called `fwot.ahk`.
 Think of this file as the Menu of available missions.
 Double-click on it to kick off the script.
+Switch back to BlueStacks and make sure it is running full screen.
 Once it's running, you can control things with a few different hotkeys:

 * `Ctrl-d` for (d)aily planet mission 5 path 1
 * `Ctrl-e` for (e)arth mission 5 path 13.